 At the heart of GE’s Integrity & Compliance program is The Spirit & The Letter.

 GE’s commitment to performing with integrity is instilled in every employee as a nonnegotiable expectation of behavior.
-This expectation is guided by our integrity policy, The Spirit & The Letter, and is underscored by an extensive system of policies, processes, training and communications.
+This expectation is propelled by our guide to integrity and compliance at GE, The Spirit & The Letter, which is underscored by an extensive system of policies, processes, training, and communications.
 A summary of the most critical elements is available as a Simple Reference Guide.